What are some common data analytics jobs? Where could a career in data take you? Find out in this guide.

 To give you a glimpse of what the future might hold once you’ve added data analytics to your skillset, we’ve compiled a list of some of the most sought-after roles within the field.
 We’ll explain what each role entails and consider how many years of experience you’ll need to apply for such positions—allowing you to gauge how quickly you can progress in the industry.
 We’ll also take a look at the kind of salary you can expect with each role.

-So: Where could a career in data analytics take you?
+So: Where data analytics jobs and job titles are out there?
 Let’s find out.

 1. Data analyst